lynksdomain/NasaSearch/README.md

 ## Overview
 The app was built using MVC design pattern and storyboard/UIKit.
 Makes use of the [NASA Image Search API](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf) to retrieve image data.

+## Features
+- Search for images
+- Pagination when scrolling
+- Dynamic Text Sizes for accessibility